xibosignage/xibo-manual/source/en/media_library.md

 Use the drop-down to set the collection of [Proof of Play](displays_metrics.html#proof_of_play) statistics to On / Off / Inherit for the selected Media file.

+{tip}
-> To collect Proof of Play records ensure that the Enable Stats Reporting has been ticked in [Display Settings
+To collect Proof of Play records ensure that the Enable Stats Reporting has been ticked in [Display Settings](displays_settings.html)

 **Update this Media in all Layouts it is assigned to:**